 Q: With a lot of Call centers opening its doors to newbies, what are your suggestions on how an applicant can decide where to work for?

 A: We tell them to not be blinded by the compensation package.
 People need to look beyond the salary.
-Don’t be blinded about location.
+Don’t be blinded by location.
 What If you are not qualified in the Center near you?
 What if the opportunity is far away from your place?

 PART 3: Call Center / BPO Recruitment